imcsk8/comp-docs/vps-containers.md

 In order to have the best of both worlds we'll consider our container as a disposable unit having the configuration and data volumes mounted from the host filesystem.

-The docker container should mount the /etc and /var as external volumes.
+The container should mount the /etc, /home and /var as external volumes.

+The http traffic will be routed in the host with haproxy.
+The ssh traffil will be routed using iptables rules.

+## Implementation

 Our basic VPS container is going to server web apps so we'll start with this Dockerfile to create a base image.